matthias-reis/carda-gatsby/content/articles/2022/01/travers-e-1.md

 The three songs are more than authentic.
 To me, they sound open, honest and personal. À Terre reveal a very natural part of themselves that most humans keep to themselves forever – opening the door for a decisive pause of calm and togetherness.

 Gloomy and, at the same time, energetic parts are taking turns to tender interludes that are repeatedly shredded and then brought back.
-The band's emotionally charged playing makes you happy – giving you pleasant shivers when listening to them.
+The band's emotionally charged play leaves you deeply happy – giving you pleasant shivers when listening to them.

 ## Melancholy is important